lightningnetwork/lnd/docs/fuzz.md

 $  go test -list=Fuzz.*
 ```

-Fuzz tests can be ran as normal tests, which only runs the seed corpus:
+Fuzz tests can be run as normal tests, which only runs the seed corpus:
 ```shell
 $  cd lnwire
 $  go test -run=FuzzAcceptChannel -parallel=4